Does this test have other names?

 A lab can look at a urine sample in different ways:

 Visual inspection.
 If urine looks cloudy, red, or reddish-brown, that may mean you have blood or pus in your urine.
 Sometimes kidney stones can be seen in the urine.
-Particular odors from the urine - such as a maple syrup, rotting fish, or a mousy smell - can mean certain diseases.
+The urine may have an odor such as maple syrup, rotting fish, or a moldy or musky smell.
+These smells can mean certain diseases.

 Microscopic screening.
-Checking the urine, particularly solid materials in the fluid, under a microscope can give new information or confirm other findings.
-For example, microscopic screening can show bacteria, red or white blood cells, and tumor cells in the urine.
+Checking the urine and solid materials in the fluid under a microscope can give more information.
+For example, it can show bacteria, red or white blood cells, and tumor cells in the urine.

 Often the lab can measure the specific gravity of the urine sample.
 This shows how concentrated or diluted your urine is.